gcapes/git-course/_episodes/09-remote-collaboration.md

 > the first person on your machines. (make sure that you **don't clone into
 > a directory that is already a repository**!)
 >
-> Each of you should now make some changes to the files in the repository.
+> Each of you should now make some changes to the files in the repository
+> e.g. fix a typo, add a file containing supplementary material.
 > Commit the changes and then push them back to the remote repository.
 > Remember to pull changes before you push.
 {: .challenge}